inspec/inspec/docs-chef-io/content/inspec/resources/cgroup.md

 ### eq

-`eq` tests whether the two values are the same and used to compare configuration entries that are numbers.
+`eq` tests whether the two values are of same data type and includes configuration entries that are numbers.
 It fails if the types do not match.
-Use `cmp` for less restrictive comparisons.
+Use `cmp` for less restrictive comparisons that ignores data type while comparing.

 ### cmp